The following commercial health plans are offered in Delaware. Click the "+" sign to view more information on each.

 Mid-Atlantic Health Plan

-The UnitedHealthcare MD-IPA health plan encourages members to use their primary care provider (PCP) to coordinate care across a wide spectrum of health services and enter electronic referrals to network specialists.
+The UnitedHealthcare Maryland Independent Physician Association (M.D.IPA) health plan encourages members to use their primary care provider (PCP) to coordinate care across a wide spectrum of health services and enter electronic referrals to network specialists.

 - Members must receive a referral from their PCP to see a network specialist for benefits to be covered.
 There is out-of-network coverage for emergency services only.